AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 <p style="text-align: center">
 <img src="/assets/blogimages/vercel_orig.jpeg" style="max-width: 300px;" alt="A old snippet from NextJS website that says 'The client down not have download, parse, and execute any JavaScript for Server Components.'" /></p>

 The phrase "the client down not have download, parse, and execute any JavaScript for Server Components" was the misleading one.
 It isn't really true.
-Vercel was referring to the actual JavaScript code of the Server Components, but they use the word *any*.
+Vercel was referring to the actual JavaScript code of the Server Components, but they used the word *any*.

 I had <a href="https://x.com/joshcstory/status/1766547542194409664">an interesting branching conversation</a> with them on social media.
 I like to think that was part of the reason the wording was later changed (kudos to Vercel for changing it):

 <p style="text-align: center">
 <img src="/assets/blogimages/vercel_updated.jpeg" style="max-width: 300px;" alt="A newer snippet from NextJS website that says Server Components 'can reduce the amount of client-side JavaScript needed.'" /></p>

 The new description says that Server Components "*can* reduce the amount of client-side JavaScript needed".
 This is true!
-But they can also *increase* it, in the sense that the *Payload, in a sense, is JavaScript*, or at least data passed to JavaScript functions.
+But they can also *increase* it, because the *Payload, in a sense, is JavaScript*, or at least data passed to JavaScript functions.

 The core misunderstanding of devs is that ***bundle size and bandwidth usage are not the same thing.***